SublimeLinter/SublimeLinter-eslint/README.md

 }
 ```

+##### Plugin does not lint files in symlinked folders.

+It looks like ST/SublimeLinter/ESLint issue.
+Use solution from previous paragraph, set option `--stdin-filename` to `@`.

 ##### There is no `SublimeLinter-contrib-eslint` package to install in Package Control packages list.

 Check if you already have it installed, please.